 For a brief description of each standard, please see the EFSC

-Standards fact sheet.
+Application Requirements and Council Standards sheet.
 Below is a list of each standard and a link to where they

 are cited in Oregon Administrative Rules.